konstantinosKokos/aethel-public/lexicon/readme.md

 ## type_frequencies.freq
- TYPE_FREQUENCIES.freq contains a mapping from types to integers, counting the sum of occurrences of each unique type within the corpus.
+ type_frequencies.freq contains a mapping from types to integers, counting the sum of occurrences of each unique type within the corpus.

  The grammar of the file is: